nondescryptid/opendoc-state-court-judgments/2019_SGDC_132/report.md

 11     The defendant was called upon to enter his defence.
 He elected to testify.

-12     In his defence, the defendant testified[\[note: 4\]](#Ftn_4) that since 2010 he had been taking a lot of medication because he suffered from a number of medical ailments, which included heart and kidney problems, asthma, high blood pressure.
+12     In his defence, the defendant testified[^4] that since 2010 he had been taking a lot of medication because he suffered from a number of medical ailments, which included heart and kidney problems, asthma, high blood pressure.
 He had taken a variety of medicine during the period from 12 October 2017 to 22 January 2018.
 He had consumed 12-15 bottles of cough mixture and various types of tablets.
 He said that the mixture would mix with the metabolic system and produce this by-product of morphine.
 The metamorphosing of the active ingredients was a scientific fact that could only be confirmed by a medical expert or toxicologist.
-He maintained that he did not consume heroin.[\[note: 5\]](#Ftn_5) (The lists of medication tendered in evidence by the defendant were marked Exhs D1 and D2.)
+He maintained that he did not consume heroin.[^5] (The lists of medication tendered in evidence by the defendant were marked Exhs D1 and D2.)

 #### Decision

 13     On the evidence before me, I found that the defendant’s urine specimen had been properly procured and analysed by the HSA Analysts, and found to contain morphine.
 He was presumed under s 22 of the MDA to have consumed the drug until the contrary is proved.

 14     The defendant provided no cogent evidence to prove the contrary.
 His evidence that the drug was found in his urine as he had consumed a lot of medication was no more than a bare assertion.
-It was refuted by the testimony of both HSA Analysts, who testified that the medication he consumed would _not_ give rise to morphine in the urine, regardless of the duration and the amount of the medication taken.[\[note: 6\]](#Ftn_6)
+It was refuted by the testimony of both HSA Analysts, who testified that the medication he consumed would _not_ give rise to morphine in the urine, regardless of the duration and the amount of the medication taken.[^6]

 15     The defendant had not rebutted the statutory presumption that he had consumed the drug.
 Accordingly, he was found guilty and convicted on the charge.